-Many people are surprised to learn that Szechuan peppercorn isn't really a pepper at all, as it consists of the pinkish-red dried outer husks of the prickly ash shrub.
-Szechuan peppercorn has a fragrant aroma that has been likened to lavender.
+Szechuan peppercorn (also spelled Sichuan) is a fragrant but mouth-numbing spice.
+The aroma of Szechuan peppercorn has been likened to lavender.
 However, its main claim to fame is the powerful numbing sensation it causes around the mouth.
-When married with chile peppers (the other key ingredient in Szechuan cuisine), chefs believe this numbing effect reduces the chile pepper’s heat, leaving diners free to appreciate the capsicum’s intense, fruity flavor.
+When married with chili peppers (the other key ingredient in Szechuan cuisine), chefs believe this numbing effect reduces the chili pepper’s heat, leaving diners free to appreciate the chili's intense, fruity flavor.

 The Szechuan peppercorn by itself does not have more spicy hotness than black peppercorns, but the mouth tingle acts to enhance tastes.